Carl Cohen (philosopher): Civil liberties activism

 When the American Nazi Party threatened, in 1978, to march in Skokie, Illinois, Cohen published (in The Nation to which he was a regular contributor) several widely reprinted essays defending the right to present publicly even the most abhorrent political views.
-[See: "The Extreme Test of Free Speech," The Nation, 15 April 1978.]
 When (as a part of the protest against the Vietnam War) efforts were made to forbid research of certain kinds on the U-M campus, Cohen strongly supported the freedom of faculty members to engage in the inquiries that they thought appropriate.
-During that war Cohen, in active protest, defended selective conscientious objection [see: "The Case for Selective Pacifism," The Nation, 8 July 1968], and defended some, but not all, civil disobedience.
-[See: "Civil Disobedience and the Law," Rutgers Law Review, Fall, 1966.]
+During that war Cohen, in active protest, defended selective conscientious objection, and defended some, but not all, civil disobedience.
 When University administrators sought to censor the showing of sexually explicit films on campus, Cohen, then serving as Chair of the University faculty, strongly defended student freedoms before the Regents of the University, with ultimate success.
-In the mid-1970s, when the fear of misuse led some to oppose the continuation of research in recombinant DNA technology, Cohen defended such research vigorously, both on the Michigan campus and also in The New England Journal of Medicine ["When May Research Be Stopped?"
-NEJM 26 May 1977].
+In the mid-1970s, when the fear of misuse led some to oppose the continuation of research in recombinant DNA technology, Cohen defended such research vigorously, both on the Michigan campus and also in The New England Journal of Medicine.

-Cohen maintains his membership in the ACLU despite his disagreement with the organization's support of race preferences in university admissions.
+Cohen maintained his membership in the ACLU despite his disagreement with the organization's support of race preferences in university admissions.

 Research ethics

 From 1985 to 1995 a fraction of Cohen's appointment was in the Medical School of the University of Michigan, where he served as Professor of Philosophy and as Director of the Program in Human Values in Medicine.
 There he served also as a founding member of the Michigan Medical Center's Ethics Committee, as a member of its Institutional Animal Care and Use Committee, and for more than 30 years, as a member of its Institutional Review Board (IRB).
-Cohen's involvement with research on humans led to reflections on the uses of animals in science, which he defends [see: "The Case for the Use of Animals in Biomedical Research," New England Journal of Medicine, 2 October 1986]; and on the limited uses of prisoners as research subjects, which he also defends [see: "Medical Experimentation on Prisoners," Perspectives in Biology and Medicine, Spring, 1978]; on ethical issues in transplant medicine [see: "Alcoholics and Liver Transplantation," Journal of the American Medical Association, 13 March 1991]; and on abortion [see: "How Not to Argue about Abortion," The Michigan Quarterly Review, Fall, 1990].
+Cohen's involvement with research on humans led to reflections on the uses of animals in science, which he defends; and on the limited uses of prisoners as research subjects, which he also defends; on ethical issues in transplant medicine; and on abortion.